-The hierarchy of authority should be dynamically extensible, unlike traditional platforms which follow a static hierarchy of hypervisor-kernel-user.
+The hierarchy of authority should be dynamically extensible, rather than predefined by the architecture such as hypervisor-kernel-user found in traditional platforms.
 This makes it possible to use the same set of abstractions for memory isolation and memory sharing regardless of where a software component lies in the hierarchy.